hashicorp/terraform-website/content/source/docs/enterprise/saml/identity-provider-configuration-aad.html.md

 1. On the **Basic SAML Configuration** section, enter the values for the following fields:

-    a.
-In the **Identifier (Entity ID)** text box, type a URL using the following pattern:
+    - In the **Identifier (Entity ID)** text box, type a URL using the following pattern:
     `https://<TFE HOSTNAME>/users/saml/metadata`

-    b.
-In the **Reply URL** text box, type a URL using the following pattern:
+    - In the **Reply URL** text box, type a URL using the following pattern:
     `https://<TFE HOSTNAME>/users/saml/auth`

-	c.
-In the **Sign on URL** text box, type a URL using the following pattern:
+	- In the **Sign on URL** text box, type a URL using the following pattern:
     `https://<TFE HOSTNAME>/`

-    ![Screenshot: The "Configure SAML" page of ADD's new app workflow, with the specified settings entered.](./images/sso-aad-saml-configuration.png)

-	> [!NOTE]
-	> These values are not real.
-Update these values with the actual Identifier and Sign on URL.
+    ~> **Note:** Update these values with the actual Identifier and Sign on URL.
 Contact [Terraform Enterprise Client support team](https://support.hashicorp.com) to get these values.
 You can also refer to the patterns shown in the **Basic SAML Configuration** section in the Azure portal.

+    ![Screenshot: The "Configure SAML" page of ADD's new app workflow, with the specified settings entered.](./images/sso-aad-saml-configuration.png)

 1. Your Terraform Enterprise application expects the SAML assertions in a specific format, which requires you to add custom attribute mappings to your SAML token attributes configuration.
-The default value of **Unique User Identifier** is **user.userprincipalname** but Terraform Enterprise expects this to be mapped with the user's email address.
-For that you can use **user.mail** attribute from the list or use the appropriate attribute value based on your organization configuration.
+The default value of **Unique User Identifier** is `user.userprincipalname` but Terraform Enterprise expects this to be mapped with the user's email address.
+For that, you can use `user.mail` attribute from the list or use the appropriate attribute value based on your organization configuration.

     ![Screenshot: Modifying the name identifier value.](./images/sso-aad-saml-user-claims-name-identifier.png)

 6. Still in the **User Attributes & Claims** page, under **Manage user claims**, configure a user claim to map the team a user belongs to:

-    a. **Name:** `MemberOf`.
-This is the default name for TFE's group [attribute](./attributes.html); the name of this attribute can be changed in [TFE's SAML settings](./configuration.html) if necessary.
+     - **Name:** `MemberOf`.
+This is the default name for TFE's group [attribute](./attributes.html); you can change this attribute's name in [TFE's SAML settings](./configuration.html).

-    b. **Source attribute:** (drop-down): `user.assignedroles`.
-Custom roles will be created in Azure Active Directory that will be used to map users and groups to TFE teams.
+     - **Source attribute** (drop-down): `user.assignedroles`.
+Azure Active Directory will create custom roles that will be used to map users and groups to TFE teams.

     ![Screenshot: Add MemberOf claim](./images/sso-aad-saml-user-claims-memberof.png)